NanoNets/image-classification-sample-python/README.md

 ** **

-## Tracking the Millenium Falcon
+## Dog Breed Identification Kaggle

-Images and annotations taken from - https://github.com/bourdakos1/Custom-Object-Detection
+Images and annotations taken from - https://kaggle.com/c/dog-breed-identification/data

 Images consists of frames taken from a clip from Star Wars: The Force Awakens.
 [![Watch the video](https://github.com/bourdakos1/Custom-Object-Detection/raw/master/screenshots/starwars_small.gif)](https://www.youtube.com/watch?v=xW2hpkoaIiM)

-Annotations are present for each frame and have the same name as the image name.
-You can find the example to train a model in python and node, by updating the api-key and model id in corresponding file.
-There is also a pre-processed json annotations folder that are ready payload for nanonets api.
+Labels are present for image.
+You can find the example to train a model in python, by updating the api-key and model id in corresponding file.

 ** **

-# Build an Object Detector for the Millenium Falcon
+# Build an Image Classifier for Dog Breeds

 >**Note:** Make sure you have python and pip installed on your system if you don't visit [Python](https://www.python.org/downloads/release/python-2714/)